gunnarrl/gunnarrl.github.io/essays/typescript_thoughts.md

 This makes codebases more maintainable—a definite plus for team projects.

-**What I Don’t Like**
+## What I Don’t Like
-The upfront type definitions can feel tedious for small experiments.
+What I don’t like as much is how structured it is.
+I’m used to quickly experimenting in Python without worrying about types, so having to define everything upfront in TypeScript can feel like extra work, especially for small projects or prototypes.
+It’s a trade-off—you give up some speed and flexibility for more safety and clarity in the long run.
 In Python, I’d write:

 ```python
 # Python: Just use a dictionary!